iterative/dvc.org/static/docs/commands-reference/repro.md

 If the [DVC-file](/doc/user-guide/dvc-file-format) (`target`) is omitted, `Dvcfile` will be assumed.

-`dvc repro` provides an interface to rerun the commands in the computational graph (a.k.a. pipeline) defined by the connected stages (DVC-files) in the current workspace.
-By default, this command recursively searches, starting from the `target`, the pipeline stages to find any which have changed.
-It then reruns the corresponding commands.
+`dvc repro` provides an interface to run the commands in the computational graph (a.k.a. pipeline) again, as defined in the corresponding stage files (DVC-files) found in the current workspace.
+By default, this command recursively searches the pipeline stages, starting from the `targets`, to determine which ones have changed.
+Then it runs again the corresponding commands.
 The pipeline is mostly defined using the `dvc run` command, while data input nodes are defined by the `dvc add` command.

-There are several ways to restrict the stages to rerun, by listing DVC-files as targets, or using the `--single-item`, `--pipeline`, or `--cwd` options.
+There's a few ways to restrict the stages to run again: by specifying stage file(s) as `targets`, or by using the `--single-item`, `--pipeline`, or `--cwd` options.

 `dvc repro` does not run `dvc fetch`, `dvc pull` or `dvc checkout` to get source data files, intermediate or final results.
 It saves all the data files,